Givi Margvelashvili: Biography

-Shortly before the end of World War II, he and his father escaped from Germany to Italy where his sister, Elisabeth, lived.
+Shortly before the end of World War II, he and his father escaped from Occupied Germany to Italy where his sister, Elisabeth, lived.
 While she remained there, the father and son returned to Berlin.
 In December 1945, Giwi and his father were abducted by the Soviet secret police NKVD.
 After eight months of interrogations, his father was shot as a traitor.
-Giwi was interned in Hohenschönhausen, then in the former Sachsenhausen.
+Giwi was interned in Hohenschönhausen, then in the former Sachsenhausen concentration camp.
 The location appears in his works only in the diminutive, "Sachsenhäuschen".
 He explains the absence of references to it in his writings as, because he left the terrible things he experienced there behind.
 After 18 months in the camp, he was released, not to Berlin, but to his relatives in Tbilisi.

 Margwelaschwili then had to learn Georgian and Russian.
 He also studied English at the Tbilisi State University, teaching English and German at the Tbilisi Institute of Foreign Languages from 1954 to 1970.
 During the 1950s, he wrote his first novels and philosophic writings on phenomenology.

 For the first time since 1946, in 1969, he was allowed to travel to West Germany as a translator for the Rustaveli Theatre.
 In 1970, his first scientific work about "The role of the language in Heidegger's philosophy" was published.
 In 1971, he was appointed to the Institute of Philosophy at the Georgian Academy of Sciences and began philosophical publications.
 He visited dissident and songwriter Wolf Biermann in Berlin.
 Due to that contact he was prohibited from leaving the Soviet Union until 1987.
 In 1972, he met Heinrich Böll, a Nobel laureate in literature from West Germany, who was impressed by his unpublished autobiography, Kapitän Wakusch.
 Böll tried to help him get a passport, but was not successful.